Electric Patio Grills

 Wattage and heat output

 The Char-Broil Patio Bistro 240 is listed at 1,750W on Best Buy and Lowe's, while some earlier reviews cite 1,500W.
+A Better Grills review also claims the Patio Bistro 240 is 1,500 watts with a cooking area of 320 square inches, which is useful for comparing wattage against usable grill size some earlier reviews cite 1,500W.
 The difference reflects different model iterations, so always confirm wattage when you're buying.
 More wattage means faster preheat and higher sustained temperatures.
 At 1,750W, this grill can hit surface temperatures of 677°F after a 20-minute preheat at the highest dial setting, which is genuinely hot enough to sear a steak.
 At 1,500W, you'll get there too, just a bit more slowly.

 TRU-Infrared cooking system